pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 Meaning that an hacker connected to a vulnerable formular exposed by this web server ( login page for example ), can use one of the edit fields of the formular, to trigger execution of shell code on server's operating system.

-The log4j vulnerability, thru a very simple XSS attack on the web formular, can trigger the download on the victim web server, of a malicious script hosted somewhere on the INTERNET.
-And once the script is downloaded, the same patern can trigger the execution of the downloaded code into running memory.
+The log4j vulnerability for example, thanks to a very simple XSS attack on the web formular, can trigger the download on the victim web server, of a malicious script hosted somewhere on the INTERNET.
+And once the script is downloaded, the same patern sent to the formular can trigger the execution of the downloaded code into servers memory.

-For more information on this Threat you can have a look to the following [Cisco Talos Blog Post](https://blog.talosintelligence.com/apache-log4j-rce-vulnerability/).
-You will find there example of partners that can trigger what is describe above.
+For more information about this Threat you can have a look to the following [Cisco Talos Blog Post](https://blog.talosintelligence.com/apache-log4j-rce-vulnerability/).
+You will find in this article some examples of partners that can trigger what is describe above.

 ![](assets/img/0.png)

 ### Here is the scenario details

-The attacker is connected to a login page of the vulnerable web server.

 For this lab the victim machine is a web server which runs on windows protected by Secure Endpoint.
-A very vulnerable web server is installed into it which is origin of the vulnerability ( not the Operating System )
+A very vulnerable web server is installed into it.
+This is the origin of the vulnerability ( not the Operating System )

+The attacker is connected to a login page on the vulnerable web server.

-- **Step 1** : the hacker send a XSS log4j Attack into a web server formular.
+- **Step 1** : the hacker sends a log4j Attack patern into the web formular.
 This attack makes the Web server to download  a malicious piece of code that will be executed as shell commands by the Web Servers Operating System.
 This code is actually a powershell code that runs a version of a "mimikatz" attack into memory ( no copy on disk ).
 This is actually an fileless attack.
-- **Step 2** : Secure Endpoint is very efficient to detect this attack and block it.
-At the same time, Secure Endpoint creates into Cisco XDR / SecureX, an Incident.
+- **Step 2** : Secure Endpoint is very efficient to detect this attack, and it blocks it instantly.
+At the same time, Secure Endpoint creates into Cisco XDR / SecureX, a fully documented Incident.
 - **Step 3** : Within Cisco XDR / SecureX  a workflow which runs every 5 minutes checks for new incidents into Cisco XDR / SecureX incident manager.
-For every new incidents since last poll, the worklow will analyse their details and will extract targets and malicious observable information from them.
+For every new incidents since last poll, the worklow analyse their details and extract targets and malicious observables information from them.
 - **Step 4** : For every incident with high severity, the workflow will send a meaningful alert to an alert Webex room.
 The goal is to alert the security operators about this attack attempt.
 And call them to instantly react.
-- **Step 5** : Thanks to clickable links into the webex Alert message , the security operators will be able to trigger an automation workflow which will add malicious observables into Cisco XDR / SecureX blocking feeds.
+- **Step 5** : Thanks to clickable links into the webex Alert message , the security operators will be able to trigger an automation workflow which will add malicious observables into Cisco XDR / SecureX IP blocking feeds.
 - **Step 6** - Final step will be to deploy the blocking feeds into all company firewalls.
 This process is a completely automated process in Cisco Secure Firewall.
-Once malicious observables exist into the Cisco XDR / SecureX blocking feeds, then they are automatically deployed a few minutes later as blocking rules into Cisco Secure Firewalls.  **Security Intelligence** or the **Threat Intelligence Director** Secure Firewall features automatically manage this.
+Once malicious observables are added to blocking feeds, then they are automatically deployed a few minutes later as blocking rules into Cisco Secure Firewalls.  **Security Intelligence** or the **Threat Intelligence Director** Secure Firewall features automatically manage this.

 So here is the scenario this demonstration aims to showcase.